-This roll ups recipe comes from Pete Evans, with whom I worked to create the “Fat for Fuel Ketogenic Cookbook,” to be released this November 14.
-Make sure to stay tuned for this cookbook because it features appetizing ketogenic recipes that Pete and I have conceptualized, as well as information to help you switch to a ketogenic diet.
+This roll ups recipe comes from Pete Evans, with whom I worked to create our “Fat for Fuel Ketogenic Cookbook,” which features appetizing ketogenic recipes that Pete and I conceptualized, as well as information to help you switch to a ketogenic diet.

 - To make the omelets, crack the eggs into a bowl and whisk lightly until combined.
 Season with a pinch of salt and pepper.